m3enzo/Advanced-Tab-Groups/README.md

 * Fill the folder icon with your selected tab color (or no color if that is your chosen prefrence)
 ---------------
 If you have any features you would like to see, pleasestart a disccusion and I would be glad to do anything Zen CSS related :)

+# Credit

+thank you to https://github.com/nieffka/bubble-clean-zen for the original CSS theme and inspiration!